eruhlinteractive/eruhlinteractive.github.io/_pages/home.md

 ---
 title: Home
 layout: splash
-description: Learn all about ERuhl Interactive and what he's been up to!
+description: Learn all about Sleepy Rock Games and what he's been up to!
 slug: home
 permalink: /home
 show-stars: true